sejsworld/am-co-api/README.md

 # Architecture comments

-Primary code can be found in file /app/controllers/AmazingCoController and routes are stated in conf/routes
+Primary code can be found in file /app/controllers/AmazingCoController and routes are stated in conf/routes and task is in /app/tasks/TaskPersisterTask

 - Tree build as Singleton (Object in scala) and in-memmory for fast look up and modifcation
 - Trees internal datastructure is a map for fast lookup of children and fast modifcation of nodes